SpatialTemporalStats/OSG_Reproducibility_Materials/README.md

 * "Slepian_Performance.R": R script for reproducing Figure 3
 <!-- >* "Basis_reg_eig_value_181_real.mat" and others: downloaded eigenvalues in the Slepian concentration problem -->
 <!-- >* "Slepian_spatial_181.mat" and others: downloaded Slepian bases in the Slepian concentration problem -->

+#### "Wrapper.R"
+This file outlines the reproducibility workflow of the article.

 ## Data